 Skip to main content

-Understand How Dextromethorphan Helps Coughs
+Understand How Dextromethorphan Medicine Helps Coughs

 Woman coughing into her arm

-How Does Dextromethorphan Work?
+How Does Dextromethorphan Cough Medicine Work?

 Dextromethorphan is categorized as a cough suppressant or antitussive medication.
-Antitussives are effective because they influence receptors in the brain that help control coughing.1 By influencing your brain receptors, it reduces activity in the cough center of your brain, decreasing cough frequency and strength.1
+Antitussives are effective because they influence receptors in the brain that help control coughing.1 By influencing your brain receptors, it reduces activity in the cough center of your brain, decreasing cough frequency and strength.1,2

 Dextromethorphan is a common ingredient in cough medicines including Robitussin.
 To soothe your cough symptoms for up to 4 hours, try Robitussin Elderberry Medi-Soothers to receive soothing relief from your cough, thanks to menthol and dextromethorphan in every lozenge.